Acosix/alfresco-keycloak/docs/Reference-Repository-Subsystem.md

 ### Technical - Mapping

 The following technical synchronisation configuration properties are supported by the subsystem to control the mapping of user / group attributes.
-Properties in the table use the key patterns `keycloak.synchronization.&lt;mapperCategory&gt;.&lt;mapperType&gt;.property.&lt;property&gt;` or `keycloak.synchronization.&lt;mapperCategory&gt;.&lt;mapperType&gt;.property.&lt;property&gt;.map.&lt;subKey&gt;`.
+Properties in the table use the key patterns `keycloak.synchronization.<mapperCategory>.<mapperType>.property.<property>` or `keycloak.synchronization.<mapperCategory>.<mapperType>.property.<property>.map.<subKey>`.

 | Category | Type | Property | Sub-Key | Default Value | Description |
 | --- | --- | --- | --- | ---: | --- |